senresearch/FlxQTL.jl/docs/src/guide/analysis.md

 ## Input data file format

-The package `flxQTL` does not require any particular data format.
+The package `FlxQTL` does not require any particular data format.
 Any file readable in Julia is fine, but the input should contain traits (or phenotypes), genotype (probability), marker information on marker names, chromosomes, and marker positions, and optionally climatic information.
 All inputs are types of
 Arrays in Julia and should have no missing values, i.e. imputation is required if missing values exist.

 ## Reading the data files and processing arrays

 Use any Julia package able to read data files (`.txt`, `.csv`, etc.).
 Julia's built-in module `DelimitedFiles` supports read, and write files.
-Let's try using an example dataset in `flxQTL`.
+Let's try using an example dataset in `FlxQTL`.
 It is plant data: Arabidopsis thaliana in the `data` folder.
 Detailed description on the data can be referred to `README` in the folder.

 ```julia